rapidsai/ucxx/docs/ucxx/source/install.rst

 PyPI
 ----

-PyPI installation is possible and currently supports CUDA version ``12``.
+PyPI installation is possible and currently supports CUDA versions ``12`` and ``13``.
 Packages are compatible with CPU-only workloads and any one can be chosen if the application doesn't use CUDA, but currently there are no pre-built CPU-only packages available, so the CUDA package must be installed instead.
 CUDA versions are differentiated by the suffix